Featured Golf Course

 In 1926, with the opening of the Aloma Country Club and Golf Course, across Lake Osceola, the Winter Park Country Club golf courses were closed.
 When the Aloma facility went out of business ten years later, the Winter Park Country Club re-organized at their old site.
 They combined holes from the 18-hole and 9-hole golf courses to produce a new 9-hole layout.
 The golf course and clubhouse were rehabilitated, and the course was reopened in 1937.

-In 1999, the Winter Park golf course became the first golf course in Florida to be listed on the National Register of Historic Places.
-At the same time, the clubhouse was also listed on the National Register.
+The Winter Park golf course became the first golf course in Florida to be listed on the National Register of Historic Places in 1999, along with its clubhouse.